 If there’s any skin type that could use the barrier-improving benefits of niacinamide, it’s dry skin.
 Even better if you get instantly luminous skin too.
 In case you haven’t noticed, most niacinamide serums are usually super lightweight.
 Serums are supposed to be that way.
 However, this one is pretty unique in that it’s a tad bit goopy and super moisturizing for the skin.

 In addition to niacinamide, it has hyaluronic acid, mineral-rich watermelon extract, and moisture-boosting moringa oil.
 That’s why it’s so replenishing for dry skin.
-But this particular serum helps your makeup too.
-Because it leaves a dewy finish on the skin to give you what they call “glass skin”.
+But this particular serum layers well under makeup too.
+It leaves a dewy finish on the skin to give you what they call “glass skin”.
 So you can practically use this as a skin luminizer, illuminating primer, or a liquid highlighter.
 In that sense, it brightens your skin both instantly and in the long run.

 Key Ingredients: Niacinamide, hyaluronic acid, moringa oil